 You’ll also get a registration certificate emailed to you, which you’ll need to print out (or keep handy on your mobile device) and have with you when flying.
 Once your drone is officially registered you are cleared for takeoff!

-Place the Registration Number on Your Drone
+Placing the Registration Number on Your Drone

 You must then place the registration number on the Exterior of your Drone.
 It must be visible on the exterior of the drone without having to remove any parts to view the registration number.